nus-cs2113-AY2324S2/ip/docs/README.md

 6. Refer to the Features below for details of each command
 ## Features

-> :notebook: Notes about the command format :
+> 📒 Notes about the command format :
 > * The words that are in `UPPER_CASE` represents the parameters that the users are required to input
 > e.g. `todo TASK`, `TASK` is a parameter which can be used as `todo add me`.
 > * Commands such as `help`, `list` and `bye` do not require additional parameters.
 Hence, any extra parameters will be ignored. e.g. `help 123` will just be intepreted as `help`.